msh9/codinginthetrenches.com/content/post/2023-04-13-wither-low-code.md

 draft = true
 author = "Michael Hughes"
 date = 2023-04-13T20:09:21-06:00
-title = "Is low code all that anymore?"
+title = "Is low code all that?"
 +++

 Should organizations that need to build software care about low code?
 Should they ever have cared about low code?
 Will code be the future of how software is built?
 Will large language models trained to write code based on text prompts replace all developers?
 Do I have answers to these questions?